Duration: Full time: 1 calendar year. Part-time: 2/3 calendar years.

 Mode of Attendance: Full Time or Part Time

 This programme is designed for students who wish to specialise in performance while studying for an academic degree.
-Students have the unique opportunity to develop performance in specific Asian and African music traditions to professional standard.
+Students have the unique opportunity to develop performance in specific Asian and African music traditions to a professional standard.
 They acquire expert knowledge about performance and the geographical or stylistic region of their performance specialism.

 The performance component of the programme, in which students choose an Asian or African performance tradition, includes practice-based research.
 Students study the music of a particular region alongside performance theory training.
-Through a range of optional modules they pursue additional interests as well.
+Through a range of optional modules, they pursue additional interests as well.